1969/70 Shelby Paint Information

 For a special paint fastback, there is no Ford color code.
 The special paint fastback will simply have a hood treatment, suffix code "5" in the color location.
 A special paint

 without a paint code or a suffix code.

-Many paint manufacturers offered more than type of paint.
-Different codes may indicate different paints.
+Many paint manufacturers offered more than one type of paint.
+Different codes may indicate different types of paint.
 Dupont had one code for laquer and a different code for enamel in the same color.

 Side Stripe Colors

 There is only one factory colored side stripe for each exterior color.
 They are listed in the chart.
-A factory red car will always have gold colored stripes.
+As an example a factory, red car will always have gold colored stripes.

 "Some cars are more special than others"